artembert/artembert/README.md

 ### Hello!

-I am a Frontend Software Engineer and 🌍 Geoinformatics Ph.D. candidate at St Petersburg University, Russia.
+I am a Frontend Software Engineer and 🌍 Geoinformatics Ph.D. candidate

 <!--
 **artembert/artembert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.